aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 Create a pipeline with windowing
 --------------------------------

-This setup measures CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and :doc:`event time </docs/products/flink/concepts/event-processing-time>`.
+The second example aggregates the CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and :doc:`event time </docs/products/flink/concepts/event-processing-time>`.

 .. mermaid::